ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img4.png)

-Once the app has been successfully generated you should see a dropdown appear with a selection please choose the ai-image-samples folder.
+Once the app has been successfully generated you should see a dropdown appear with a selection.
+Please choose the ai-image-samples folder.

 ![image](ex5img5-1.png)

-Navigate to the explorer and open the context menu and click preview application.
+Navigate to the explorer and open the context menu.
+Click preview application.

 ![image](ex5img5-2.png)